Powerlearnproject/se-day1-assignment-rutendomususa/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
-These milestones—structured programming, object-oriented programming, and Agile development—each represent significant advancements in the field of software engineering.
+The milestones include structured programming, object-oriented programming, and Agile development each represent significant advancements in the field of software engineering.
 They have collectively shaped the evolution of software practices, leading to the efficient, reliable, and user-focused software systems we rely on today.

 Structured programming emerged as a response to the complexity and chaotic nature of early software development, where programs were often written in an unstructured, "spaghetti code" style.
 This paradigm introduced the idea of breaking down programs into smaller, manageable modules or functions, each with a single entry and exit point.

 Object-oriented programming (OOP) marked a significant shift in software engineering, introducing the concept of "objects" as the fundamental building blocks of software.
 Objects encapsulate both data and the methods that operate on that data, promoting a more natural way of modeling real-world entities in software.

 OOP revolutionized software development by promoting code reuse, reducing complexity, and making systems more modular and adaptable.
 Languages like Java, C++, and Python were designed with OOP principles, and the paradigm became the dominant approach in the industry.

+Agile methodologies, including the Agile Manifesto published in 2001, revolutionized software development by promoting iterative development, collaboration, and responsiveness to change.
+Agile practices like Scrum and Extreme Programming (XP) shifted the focus from rigid planning and documentation to adaptive planning and delivering working software incrementally, enhancing flexibility and customer satisfaction.

 List and briefly explain the phases of the Software Development Life Cycle.